scoverage/scoverage-maven-plugin/README.md

 To generate only aggregated SCoverage report, set `aggregateOnly` parameter value to `true`.
 It works only in multimodule projects.

-It can be configured by defining `aggregateOnly` plugin configuration parameter or `scoverage.aggregateOnly` project property.
+It can be configured by defining the `aggregateOnly` plugin configuration parameter or the `scoverage.aggregateOnly` project property.

 ```xml
 <project>